-Students are prohibited from using personal/non-school issued devices such as: cell phones, smart watches, tablets, laptops, earbuds, laser pointers or any other portable electronic communication or computing devices during the school day.
+Students are prohibited from using cell phones, smart watches, or any type of internet enabled devices or electronic communication/imaging device during the school day.

-While students are permitted to possess such devices, they are prohibited from using devices in any manner which invades the privacy of students, employees, volunteers or visitors or creates a distraction to learning.
+While students are permitted to possess such devices, they are prohibited from using devices during the school day.
+Further, students are prohibited from using devices in any manner which invades the privacy of students, employees, volunteers or visitors or creates a distraction to learning.